BigBang1112/maniaapi-net/README.md

 app.Run();
 ```

-You can inject `TrackmaniaAPI` if you add HTTP client handler to provide the token from `HttpContext.GetTokenAsync("access_token")` and use that to get more information from the authorized user.
+You can inject `TrackmaniaAPI` if you create a special HTTP client handler to provide the token from `HttpContext.GetTokenAsync("access_token")` and use that to get more information from the authorized user.
 Don't forget to set `SaveTokens = true` in options - see the [sample](Samples/WebAppAuthorizationExample).

 ## ManiaAPI.ManiaPlanetAPI